sashwatgupta/Architectural-Alchemists/principles/architectural-principles.md

 -   An integration and interoperability approach must be constructed to ensure the separation of business functionality and technology elements.
 -   Enterprise must ensure established solution components are serviced by multiple layers of operational support (automated monitoring, IT Help Desk, IT operations, subject matter experts).
 -   Vendor solutions and technologies must be evaluated for their ability to provide interoperability.

+## Solutions should be business event driven

+### Statement
+Solutions must respond to state changes of business transactions; they must preserve the integrity of the event and the solution response.

+### Rationale:
+-   Business event driven solutions promote customer centric architectures and increase visibility to the business.
+-   Interactions between systems and events are formally defined; adhere to a communication standard and have measured performance.
+-   Cohesive modules are easier to change, test and reuse.
+-   Loosely coupled modules are easier to change, test and reuse.
+-   Enables better understanding of the impact or ramifications of a change.
+-   Reduces development time and total cost of ownership.

+### Implications:
+-   Solution revitalization efforts must ensure that the target solution is business event driven.
+-   Business Transactions are event initiated and integrity will be maintained and monitored.
+Business processes should be business event initiated.
+-   Each solution component, application, and architecture artifact must be well documented.
+-   Solution components and architecture elements must be clearly distinguished from the mechanisms that allow them to interact.
+-   Compliance business rules must be embedded in solutions in a manner that minimizes the need for change in solution or application programming logic.

 ## References
 - https://www.linkedin.com/pulse/developing-enterprise-architecture-principals-which-justice-aj-/